 - Dry brilliant colored petals and blend with sugar to use later for baking or drinks.

-- Infuse sugar by tucking lavender, lilac, or scented geranium leaves with granulated sugar in a tightly sealing jar.
+- Infuse sugar by tucking lavender, lilac, or scented geranium leaves with granulated sugar in a tight-sealing jar.

 - Make a simple syrup using thyme, lilac, or lavender and use in tonic water, tea or lemonade.
 Be sure to float fresh herbs in the pitcher when serving or as a glass garnish.